Phased-Array Ultrasonic Testing for Weld Inspection

 • Encoders and scanners for weld tracking

-• Couplants to facilitate ultrasonic wave transmission
+• Couplants to transmit ultrasonic waves

 Benefits of PAUT in Weld Inspection